stewartyu/button-tutorial/README.md

 We all know that the key to building a loyal following for your app is to delight your users.
 Help a forgetful boyfriend make an OpenTable reservation for the big anniversary, or save someone from arriving late by hailing them an Uber — they’ll never forget your app!

 [Button](http://www.usebutton.com) provides a simple SDK for iOS and Android that lets your users transact with Ticketmaster, Uber, OpenTable, AirBnb and more — all without leaving your app.
-Best of all, you get a share of any revenue driven.
+Best of all: it's free, AND you get a share of any revenue driven!

-Ready to get started?
+Join the thousands of app developers who have added Button integrations like this:

 ![Final Uber Integration](final-integration.gif)

-In this tutorial, we’ll integrate the Uber Commerce Card into your iOS app in 20 lines of code!
+In this tutorial, we’ll integrate Button's Uber Commerce Card into your iOS app in 20 lines of code — no joke.
 The future is now.
 Let's do it!

 ## 1. Setup Project